Fishboii/SolarScraper/README.md

 Scrape and process pixels of a solar irradiance map

 Specifically built for scraping "https://www.ema.gov.sg/solarmap.aspx" for research on solar irradiance and intermittency
-Built on repl.it so extra files like poety.lock may be present